 Or if you're looking for a TLDR: social anxiety is a phobia of social situations because of being judged or negatively perceived.
 Meaning, I spend inordinate amounts of time and energy thinking and rethinking my social interactions throughout the day.
 Taking into account that for 40 hours a week, my job consists of thousands of social interactions, you can see where I might struggle a little bit.

 Now, little disclaimer, I never told my bosses about my anxiety.
 I didn't think it was relevant for them to know, plus it's hard to rationalize hiring someone who has a fear of talking to people.
-So I did, and still do, keep my diagnosis to myself.
+So I did, and still do, keep my diagnosis to myself at work.
 And then, over time, it seemed less and less relevant to bring up.
 I would have been informing them for the sake of informing them, rather than contributing something meaningful to the relationship I had fostered over three years.
 Plus, it was nice working somewhere where nobody knew, nobody had seen me have a panic attack, and nobody felt the need to treat me with the "kid gloves" that can sometimes be associated with mental health.

 But retail is often physically and mentally draining for me.
 I spend 8 hours a day on my feet doing one of the things that makes my skin crawl.
 I then go home and think over the conversations I had with customers, coworkers and bosses.
 I sit at the kitchen table reliving moments throughout the day, trying to figure out if I said the right thing to that women with the two kids and the dark hair.
 Or if the tall guy who tried on jeans smiled because he was being polite, or because I said something stupid and didn't notice.